nginx/agent/docs/architecture/layout.md

 ### `/internal`

 Private application and library code.
-This is the code will not be exported and available outside of this project.
+This is the code that will not be exported and available outside of this project.

 ### `/pkg`